Cognigy/WebchatClient/README.md

 # CognigyWebClient
-Repo for the cognigy web client which can be used to connect to the cognigy brain from a web browser.
+Repo for the cognigy web client which can be used to connect to the Cognigy.AI platform from a web browser.

 This repository supports the two following options:
 * install the cognigy web-client from npm and integrate it within your own build-pipeline e.g. using webpack, rollup and others
 * simply use the "cognigy-web-client.js" and integrate it within your web page.
 This file